captifs/my_first_rails_app/README.md

-Learned to deploy my first app in ruby.
+Learned to deploy my first app on rails.